Mardochee7/odin-recipes/README.md

-# Project about recipes learning how to create with basic html
+# project about recipes learning how to create with basic html